opencv/opencv/modules/imgproc/doc/filtering.rst

 --------------
 .. c:function:: void medianBlur( const Mat\& src, Mat\& dst, int ksize )

-    Smoothes image using median filter
+    Smoothes an image using the median filter.

-    :param src: The source 1-, 3- or 4-channel image.
-When  ``ksize``  is 3 or 5, the image depth should be  ``CV_8U`` ,  ``CV_16U``  or  ``CV_32F`` .
-For larger aperture sizes it can only be  ``CV_8U``
+    :param src: Source 1-, 3-, or 4-channel image.
+When  ``ksize``  is 3 or 5, the image depth should be  ``CV_8U`` ,  ``CV_16U`` ,  or  ``CV_32F`` .
+For larger aperture sizes, it can only be  ``CV_8U`` .

-    :param dst: The destination array; will have the same size and the same type as  ``src``
+    :param dst: Destination array of the same size and type as  ``src`` .

-    :param ksize: The aperture linear size.
-It must be odd and more than 1, i.e. 3, 5, 7 ...
+    :param ksize: Aperture linear size.
+It must be odd and greater than 1, for example: 3, 5, 7 ...

-The function smoothes image using the median filter with :math:`\texttt{ksize} \times \texttt{ksize}` aperture.
+The function smoothes an image using the median filter with the :math:`\texttt{ksize} \times \texttt{ksize}` aperture.
 Each channel of a multi-channel image is processed independently.
 In-place operation is supported.

-See also:
+See Also:
-:func:`bilateralFilter`,:func:`blur`,:func:`boxFilter`,:func:`GaussianBlur`
+:func:`bilateralFilter`,
+:func:`blur`,
+:func:`boxFilter`,
+:func:`GaussianBlur`
 .. index:: morphologyEx

 morphologyEx
 ----------------
 .. c:function:: void morphologyEx( const Mat\& src, Mat\& dst,                    int op, const Mat\& element,                   Point anchor=Point(-1,-1), int iterations=1,                   int borderType=BORDER_CONSTANT,                   const Scalar\& borderValue=morphologyDefaultBorderValue() )

-    Performs advanced morphological transformations
+    Performs advanced morphological transformations.

-    :param src: Source image
+    :param src: Source image.

-    :param dst: Destination image.
-It will have the same size and the same type as  ``src``
+    :param dst: Destination image of the same size and type as  ``src`` .

-    :param element: Structuring element
+    :param element: Structuring element.

-    :param op: Type of morphological operation, one of the following:
+    :param op: Type of a morphological operation that can be one of the following:

-            * **MORPH_OPEN** opening
+            * **MORPH_OPEN** - an opening operation

-            * **MORPH_CLOSE** closing
+            * **MORPH_CLOSE** - a closing operation

-            * **MORPH_GRADIENT** morphological gradient
+            * **MORPH_GRADIENT** - a morphological gradient

-            * **MORPH_TOPHAT** "top hat"
+            * **MORPH_TOPHAT** - "top hat"

-            * **MORPH_BLACKHAT** "black hat"
+            * **MORPH_BLACKHAT** - "black hat"

-    :param iterations: Number of times erosion and dilation are applied
+    :param iterations: Number of times erosion and dilation are applied.

-    :param borderType: The pixel extrapolation method; see  :func:`borderInterpolate`
+    :param borderType: Pixel extrapolation method.
+See  :func:`borderInterpolate` for details.

-    :param borderValue: The border value in case of a constant border.
-The default value has a special meaning, see  :func:`createMorphoogyFilter`
+    :param borderValue: Border value in case of a constant border.
+The default value has a special meaning.
+See  :func:`createMorphoogyFilter` for details.

-The function can perform advanced morphological transformations using erosion and dilation as basic operations.
+The function can perform advanced morphological transformations using an erosion and dilation as basic operations.

-Opening:
+Opening operation:

 .. math::

     \texttt{dst} = \mathrm{open} ( \texttt{src} , \texttt{element} )= \mathrm{dilate} ( \mathrm{erode} ( \texttt{src} , \texttt{element} ))

-Closing:
+Closing operation:

 .. math::